Volpiin/Python-TwitchPlays/README.md

-# TwitchController-v1.2.7 aka Twitch Plays Bot
+# TwitchController-v1.3 aka Twitch Plays Bot

+***NEWEST VERSION***
+The newest update made on 10/2/2020 makes the program run much more effiecntly doing multiple and all commands at once instead of doing one then waiting.

 Used to allow your computer to receive your twitch chat, to control your keyboard or to create your own twitch bot!